molzri3/NorthHackingDays/DFIR/lm9mou3/challenge/Readme.md

 On **January 20**, this artist posted something on their Instagram—an ordinary moment, or so it seems.
 They were dancing in a lively district of a city famous for its luxury and vibrant streets.

 Not far from there, a mosque stands, carrying the name of an old Moroccan king.
 Find it.
-Identify its exact **coordinates** to solve the challenge.
+Identify its exact **address** to solve the challenge.

 🔗 [Download the file](https://we.tl/t-HRTaK9sYE4)

+**Flag Format : NHD{JX9P+W2M, Rue Ibn Khaldoun, Casablanca 20000}**
 **Good luck! 😉**

 ### Author: *TheSurViv3r*